 In the fall of 1948 General Models Corporation made a very realistic looking

 electric powered die-cast 'O' gauge scale model of the EMD 1,000 horsepower diesel yard switcher engine.

 There were 3 rail as well as 2 rail versions, and it was advertised as capable of running on 'O', 'O-27',

 first 'O' gauge switcher for tin-plate operation with this feature.
-It also sported a 7-pole power truck
+It also sported a 7-pole motor

 and sprung wheels "for equalized operation".
-A nice feature was the operating lights - the dual light
+A nice feature was the operating lights.
+The switcher had

-operation sequenced so that when the engine was moving forward, only the front headlight illuminated,
+sequencing dual light operation so that when the engine was moving forward, only the front headlight illuminated,

 but when it moved in reverse, only the rear light illuminated.
 This feature worked in conjunction with